 Mallorca villa holiday guide

-A Mediterranean playground, Mallorca or ‘Majorca’ as it is often spelled in English, is the largest of Spain’s Balearic Islands—is blessed with plenty of the unexpected.
+A Mediterranean playground, Mallorca or ‘Majorca’ as it is often spelled in English, is the largest of Spain’s Balearic Islands.
 In addition to endless beaches, a villa holiday in Mallorca can also be packed with historic palaces and churches, driving routes along sheer cliffs with dramatic sea vistas, and quiet villages such as Deià tucked in the hills.
-You will also find great local food and unique wines in Binissalem, a lively arts scene in Palma.
-Our range of luxury villas provide a fantastic base from which to explore historic Old Quarters, lively food markets and varied walking trails and some of Mallorca's most beautiful beaches just a stone’s throw from your villa.
+You will also find great local food and unique wines in Binissalem and a lively arts scene in Palma.
+Our range of luxury villas provide a fantastic base from which to explore historic Old Quarters, lively food markets, varied walking trails and some of Mallorca's most beautiful beaches just a stone’s throw from your villa.